Ryan82924/Repository/README.md

   2. Process and return the data to the frontend.
   3. Have custom functions that manage to-do list operations such as adding and deleting tasks.
 - **DB/Login** - Stores login data and updated to-do list data associated with the login.
 Secure and cannot be accessed unless logged in.
 Tasks are private and will not be visible to other users.
-- **WebSocket** - Collects data from all users and compiles them into a leaderboard which updates in real time as users complete tasks.
+- **WebSocket** - Collects real-time data from all users and compiles them into a leaderboard which updates in real time as users complete tasks.

 <!--## 🚀 AWS deliverable